 Leadership and Facilitation

-Instructors have the ability to build rapport and mutual trust between all of the participants while facilitating a meaningful experience.
-Our instructors work to meet students where they are at and prioritize validating and addressing student concerns.
+Instructors have the ability to build rapport and mutual trust between all the participants while facilitating a meaningful experience.
+Our instructors work to meet students where they are and prioritize validating and addressing student concerns.
 They exemplify humility, vulnerability, and a commitment to one another.
-It’s important that Instructors recognize that learning is a two-way street – and that adults may be learning from and alongside the students.
+It’s important that Instructors recognize that learning is a two-way street and that adults will be learning from and alongside the students.
 In addition to supporting student development, instructors work to facilitate space for adult growth and learning by offering thoughtful feedback.
 Each day there is allocated time for the adult/student groups to gather and discuss how to make the best of the trip.

 Outdoor Technical Skills

 BCM delivers programming in diverse course areas across the nation.
 Instructors have prior experience with multi-day overnight, backcountry-based outings and have proven experience and confidence making decisions in sometimes challenging outdoor and remote settings.
 They have competencies in outdoor technical skills such as; navigation, itinerary planning, route selection, cooking/camp stove use, LNT concepts, etc. These serve as a basic foundation that can be built upon through BCM specific learning opportunities.

 Program Preparation and Clean-up